Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Introduction

-\paragraph{\bf Related work.} The modification of temporal graphs such that an objective is optimized, has received significant attention recently, mainly motivated by virus-spread minimization~\cite{braunstein2016,ENRIGHT201888}.
-A line of work studies minimization of reachability sets for a set of sources over a temporal graph using a variety of operations: delaying operations were first studied in~\cite{DP20}, alongside merging operations; edge-deletion and temporal edge-deletions operations were studied in~\cite{Deleting_Edges,COA2015}; reordering of the temporal edges were studied in~\cite{reordering}.
+\paragraph{\textbf{Related work.}} The redesign of temporal graphs such that an objective is optimized, has received significant attention recently, mainly motivated by virus-spread minimization~\cite{braunstein2016,ENRIGHT201888}.
+A line of work studies minimization of reachability sets for a set of sources over a temporal graph using a variety of operations: delaying operations were first studied in~\cite{DP20}, alongside merging operations; edge-deletion and temporal edge-deletions operations were studied in~\cite{Deleting_Edges,COA2015}; reordering of the temporal edges was studied in~\cite{reordering}.
 Finally,~\cite{MRZ21} studies the relationship between the delaying and the edge-deletion operations under the reachability-minimization objective.
 All of the above mentioned reachability problems heavily depend on the computation of temporal paths, a problem that has received a lot of attention~\cite{WC+14,WL+15,WH+16,shortest-experimental} and different definitions of temporal paths have been proposed~\cite{casteigts2021finding,thejaswi2020restless}.
-Finally, in~\cite{li2018go} a similar idea to ours was explored under a slightly different objective.
+In ~\cite{li2018go} a similar idea to ours was explored under a slightly different objective.
 There, every temporal edge had a traversal-time that depends on the time it is used and the goal was to find temporal paths that minimize the overall traversal-time.
 The authors observed that, for their objective, it might be beneficial to wait until they use an edge, since this might decrease the total traversal-time.
+Another recent work of interest \cite{KMMS22} studies the problem of finding the minimum number of labels that have to be added so that a temporal graph $G$ is temporally connected.
+This problem seems really close to ours, albeit they have some crucial differences.
+Namely, temporal connectivity requires ``both-ways'' connections, while we focus on ``one-way'' connections.

 \ifshort